ucldc/ucldc-docs/docs/dams/organization.md

 <div class="note">A folder does not necessarily have to encapsulate a particular collection - for example, an archival collection defined by provenance, or a curated collection where materials are related by topic or other valence.
 The Nuxeo DAMS are used for object-level metadata entry, so what <i>really</i> matters in publishing a collection to Calisphere, or preserving a collection in Merritt, is that the <a href="" class="notelink">'Collection/Unit'</a> field and access restriction fields in an object's metadata record are filled out accurately.</div>

-From within your campus' folder, you can create as many project folders (and nested project folders) as you need.
-In order to create new project folders, navigate to your campus' folder, and press the 'New' button.
+From within your campus's folder, you can create as many project folders (and nested project folders) as you need.
+In order to create new project folders, navigate to your campus's folder, and press the 'New' button.

 <a class="img-popup" href="{{ site.url }}{{ site.baseurl }}/images/2_UCOP-folder.png">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2_UCOP-folder.png" alt="Screenshot of UCOP folder contents" style="width: 500px">
 </a>
 <br>(click to enlarge)

-<div class="note">You'll notice if you navigate to another campus' folder, the 'New' button won't be present.
-That is because you have read-only access to other campus' folders.</div>
+<div class="note">You'll notice if you navigate to another campus's folder, the 'New' button won't be present.
+That is because you have read-only access to other campuses' folders.</div>

 <div class="walkthrough">Banana Slug Walkthrough</div>